-There are over 150 known homes using the RFC Dependency System.
-The CQC are aware of the RFC system in many areas, and their reports confirm the system meets their requirements.
-Unfortunately, as use of the word ‘known’ implies, there are many more users who have received a copy of the system without the author’s knowledge.
+The CQC are aware of the RFC system – and now DepenSys – in many areas, and their reports confirm the system meets their requirements.
+Unfortunately, there are many more users who have received a copy of the system without the author’s knowledge.
 Excel spreadsheets are easy to crack, and the system has been passed around with many having received the system innocently believing it to be a free tool.

 This is fraught with problems.
 The RFC system was regularly updated to take into account developments in the way dependency is defined, and without receiving payment for its use, there is less funding for R&D available than there should be.
 Whilst Rob Fawcett’s name appears to have been (mostly) still associated with the tool, many of the copies out there will be out of date and underestimating the dependency levels and therefore the staffing needed.
 If we don’t know someone is using it, there is no way of keeping the system updated.

 Action was needed to protect the reputation of the dependency system and ensure that systems in use can be kept up-to-date.
 Byjama Limited, web application developers, converted the system into a solution which has taken the dependency system to the next level.
 As well as being more accurate in many ways including individual resident times, comparisons are now possible across groups of homes and updates can be instantly applied.
 Please note that the algorithms have been modified from the spreadsheet version.